lbanvillet/GeometricLayouts/README.md

 I have captured the major choices made throughout the implementation of the coding test and listed them in this section.

 ### "Get triangle name" operation uses a _POST_
 To retrieve a triangle column and row (question 1.B) that I called _name_ to simplify, the request data must contain the triangle coordinates.
-Although _GET_ is preferred for read-only operations, I decided to use _POST_ because a request body is needed to send the triangle details and using a request body with _GET_ is not recommended.
+This data structure is not trivial and query parameters are not suitable.
+Therefore, even if _GET_ is preferred for read-only operations, I decided to use _POST_ because a request body is needed to send the triangle details and using a request body in _GET_ is not recommended.

 ### Triangle vertices are ordered
 I have made the assumption that vertices are not interchangeable: